 And that’s why the script breakdown is so critical for pre-production in film or television.

-A script breakdown identifies and catalogues all the important elements of a screenplay.
+A script breakdown identifies and catalogs all the important elements of a screenplay.
 From locations to characters to individual props, the script breakdown builds an initial list of components required for your project.

 As you might guess, the script breakdown will go on to inform countless tasks within the pre-production stage.

-Everything from budget-building to casting to location-scouting to scheduling to arranging the most minute of details will be impacted by the contents of the script breakdown.
+It informs everything from budget-building to casting, location-scouting, scheduling, and arranging the most minute details.
 It is the first of many documents critical to coordinating your crew, arguably second only to the screenplay itself.

 The production department’s breakdown offers a detailed overview of the project, but it’s not uncommon for individual department heads to perform breakdowns focused on their specific areas of interest.